Developer Platform

 Retrieve structured knowledge items, guidance, policy, and reference data — either as MCP resources or via REST — to ground your agent's responses.

-1. Register Your App & Get a Token
+1. Register Your App & Authenticate with OAuth 2.0

 Before you can call any AI Front Door API you must register an application.
-Registration gives you a api key and lets you access specific tools and knowledge resources.
+Registration gives you a client_id and client_secret that you use to obtain OAuth 2.0 access tokens.
+Tokens are scoped to an application registration and carry the permissions needed to call specific tools and knowledge endpoints.

 How to register